The Internet can be great tool or a dangerous place for kids. Here are 10 ways to protect children from the dangers of the internet.

 We don’t want our children to constantly be glued to their computers or other electronic devices.
 Setting ground rules is a must.
 I can imagine this is much harder for the parents of older children and teens.
 That is why we much set a precedent now, when they are young.

 2. Designate an old computer to your children–or use a separate log-in for your family computer.

-We have an older laptop that my husband programmed to only open a handful of tabs with websites our 5-year-old can access (like Embark12 and Starfall).
-She is not tech-savvy enough yet to know how to access any other sites.
+We have an older laptop that my husband programmed to only open a handful of tabs with websites our kids can access (like Embark12 and Starfall).
+They are tech-savvy enough, but this and the Circle keep them from accessing other sites.

 Another alternative is to create a separate computer log-in that has more restrictions on it just for your children to use.

 3. Supervise your children while they are using the internet.

 This goes for my preschooler and school-age children.
 I was discussing with some friends the other day how easy it is for my preschooler (yes, preschooler!) to operate the internet-controlled TV channels (like Netflix) and find inappropriate shows.